 Foot traffic also allows you to measure the performance of your marketing campaigns.

-Let's say you ran a promotion and wanted to see whether customers were coming in.
+Let's say you ran a social media promotion or an email marketing campaign and wanted to see whether customers were coming in.
 Door traffic data, combined with buying patterns, would allow you to see whether your campaign got the results you were hoping to achieve.

 ➣ Predictive Analytics

 Of course, the benefits of people counting are not limited to historic data.
 You can actually use a people counter to perform predictive analytics and improve your strategic decisions.

 Let's say, for example, you want to maximize the future efficacy of staffing decisions and targeted marketing.
 The right people counter allows you to see data on a granular level and predict how foot traffic will perform at similar times in the future.

 Fortunately, there are several available technologies for you to leverage people counting.
 The trick is knowing what you need and where to look for it.

 For example, many businesses find technology that they like but struggle with the installation process.
 Video camera sensors, for example, require specialized installation and technicians, which means that you need to close the store, drill the walls, and run hardware to connect to your network.

 Dor's thermal sensor has a peel-and-stick application that allows you to set up and carry on your workday in just a few minutes.
 Plus, it doesn't need your network to start counting your store traffic, which means you can start collecting data as soon as you apply the sensor.